Belan-Mihail/cooking-blog/README.md

 10. As a registered user of the site I can create and update profile page
 11. As a registered user of the site, I can see all my published posts on the portfolio page
 12. As a user of the site I can see interesting quotes and aphorisms about food
+13. As a user of the site, I would like to receive notifications about my actions

 ### Site Owner Stories